Mamba-CL: Optimizing Selective State Space Model in Null Space for Continual Learning: Related Works

+In addition to improving the prompt pool, some methods have incorporated regularization techniques into continual learning based on pre-trained ViTs. \cite{pgpICLR24} first propose to update the visual prompts in the direction orthogonal to the previous input feature subspace. \cite{hetask} further project the learnable update into two distinct low-rank subspaces for better trade-off between knowledge sharing and isolation. \cite{lu2024visual} theoretically deduce two sufficient consistency conditions to strictly satisfy the orthogonality for prompt tuning, where the null space method~\cite{nullspace2021} is utilized to implement the conditions.
+Inspired by these methods, we also adopt the null space approach~\cite{nullspace2021} to construct the orthogonal projectors.
 However, due to the higher-order recurrent state-space structure and the non-linear discretization operation in the SSM, the orthogonality constraints of the above methods are inapplicable to the Mamba architecture.
 We aim to deduce the consistency conditions for the SSMs and design dedicated projectors to implement the orthogonal projection, as introduced in the next section.